Teaching British Values at Horfield C of E Primary School

 - Language lessons across the whole school and Achievement Assemblies which value other languages and respective cultures.

 - RE lessons and PSHE lessons reinforce messages of tolerance and respect for others.
 ‘Big Questions’ are incorporated into Collective Worship sessions so that children are encouraged to think deeply around a whole school theme.
+Throughout each school term, a "Big Question" is explored in each year group.
 Across the school, units of learning in the humanities subjects teach our children about the ethos and ways of life in other cultures and historical eras.

 - Black History Month whereby children learn about black history and experience in order to contribute towards the creation of an inclusive, just and non-racial society.

-- The study of other faiths and visits to other places of worship including the Sikh and Hindu Temples.
+- The study of other faiths and visits to other places of worship.

 Y5 imagining what it would be like to be at a slave auction: